microsoft/AzureAppForMicrosoftTeams/Documentation.md

 > ![sigin consent](./teams/signin-consent.png)
 > ![sigin success](./teams/signin-success.png)

-2. To view, add and remove actions groups for a channel, use the following command:
+2. To view, link and unlink actions groups for a channel, use the following command:

   ```
    @azure actionGroups